 Eve hates it.

 And so in the summer, she throws herself into her research.
 Throws herself into literature reviews and publications about the psychology behind the minds of female assassins.
-Thankfully, its easy to get a couple of students to apply for summer positions with her for assistance—really, she has students in the department lining out her office door ever since she began teaching her course on psychopathology three semesters ago.
+Thankfully, its easy to get a couple of students to apply for summer positions with her for assistance—really, she has students in the department lining out her office door ever since she began teaching her course on psychopathology, with a unit focused specifically on psychopathy, three semesters ago.

 It’s thrilling to Eve, to try and understand something she simply can’t fully comprehend, the (not-so) simple why behind the reason someone, a woman, would turn to a life of murder.